littlebitselectronics/web-api-docs/source/index.md

 Parameter | Type  | Description
 --------- | ----- | -----------
-slug | string | Return only the project with this specific slug user | integer | Return all projects of a given user page | integer | Page number of returned results.
+page | integer | Page number of returned results.
 Default is 1 per_page | integer | Number of results per page.
 Default is 10